Video of Great Designers Lead with Story Training Session

 You need to put on a show.
 All business is show business.
 You can still be authentic, but think of your delivery as a heightened version of you.
 Ramping up your enthusiasm, vocal variety, storytelling, dramatic effect is expected of you.
 This takes practice and knowledge.
 If you need help in this area (I certainly did), then I recommend joining a Toastmasters Club.
 It’s a fun, safe and engaging way to elevate your charisma in front of an audience.

-As the Star, you are giving a present-ation to the King.
+Your Presentation is a Present As the Star, you are giving a present-ation to the King.
 The King doesn’t like to be confused.
 So it must be incredibly clear why you are giving this present, what this present is, how it will benefit Your Majesty, and what the King is supposed to do next with your present.

 First, decide what the purpose of your presentation is.
 As Simon Sinek suggests in his famous TED Talk, start with why.
 Why are you giving this presentation?
 Is it to inform, entertain, or persuade?
 What is your topic?
 Then develop your unique point of view on that topic, a thesis that will run throughout your presentation.

-Stephen Covey’s “Begin With The End in Mind” is a great way to develop presentation content.
+Stephen Covey’s “Begin With The End in Mind” is a great way to develop presentation content.
 Consider at least 3 benefits the audience will receive if they adopt your thesis.
 Once they’ve adopted your thesis, decide what you want your audience to do next.
 A call to action is a powerful way to end a presentation.

 Conclusion